-In our example, at the end of the year, Anne Curry has 160 hours of unused vacation that was assigned to her using the accrual posting process.
-We wish to transfer the assignment of these remaining hours to the Vacation_Carryover.
+In our example, at the end of the year, the person has 45 hours of unused vacation that was assigned to using the accrual posting process.
+We wish to transfer the assignment of these remaining hours to the VACATION-Carryover accrual plan.

-In our example, we are transferring remaining hours from the Standard Annual Vacation accrual plan at 12/31/2015 to the Vacation-Carryover accrual plan.
-Note in the screenshot below the options to choose a hours cap and to set the begin and end dates for the carryover assignment.
+In our example, we are transferring remaining hours from the Standard Annual Vacation accrual plan at year end to the VACATION-Carryover accrual plan.
+Note in the screenshot below the options to choose an hours cap and to set the begin and end dates for the carryover assignment.

 There is an option to deselect specific individuals at this point, if needed.